clubedaentrega/api-lift/README.md

 	minVersion: 1, // the min version to support
 	dataScrub: [/session|password|serial|token/i], // describe fields to hide in the body
 	isRest: true,
+	hasApiKeyAuth: false // HTTP header apiKey will be passed in json to the endpoints,
-	hasApiKeyAuth: true // HTTP header apiKey will be passed in json to the endpoints
+	hasOAuth: true // HTTP header Authorization will be passed in json to the endpoints
 	checkId: function(x){
 		// Checks whether the string x is an id of the resource },